yt-project/yt/doc/source/analyzing/analysis_modules/photon_simulator.rst

 simulated X-ray photon lists of events from datasets that yt is able to read.
 The simulated events then can be exported to X-ray telescope simulators to produce realistic observations or can be analyzed in-line.

+For detailed information about the design of the algorithm in yt, check out `the SciPy 2014 Proceedings. <http://conference.scipy.org/proceedings/scipy2014/zuhone.html>`_.

 The algorithm is based off of that implemented in `PHOX <http://www.mpa-garching.mpg.de/~kdolag/Phox/>`_ for SPH datasets by Veronica Biffi and Klaus Dolag.
 There are two relevant papers: